What is it?

 - Satisfaction and likelihood to recommend.

-Get ideas and choose the right questions for you using our survey questionnaire template.
+Get ideas and choose the right questions for you using our survey questionnaire template and question bank.
 Consider the right time to conduct your short survey – while thinking about what you want to measure.

 2. Define your target respondents